The ABE, ABF, ABH Ratings

 Audiometric hearing levels: Pure tone at 500, 1000, and 2000 cycles per second for each ear of not more than 30dB on the average with no individual level greater than 35dB at those frequencies.
 Pure tone level not more than 45dB at 3000 cycles per second or 55dB at 4000 cycles per second for each ear.

-Vision must correct to 20/20, you must have full field of vision, and must have normal depth perception and color perception are required for all three ratings.
 Most of the work in this rating is performed outdoors on the deck of aircraft carriers, in all climatic conditions, in fast-paced and often potentially hazardous environments.
 ABs work closely with others in aviation ratings.
 AB ASVAB Test requirement.

 Credit Recommendations